Parks & Recreation

 Rafting is offered by several outfitters.
 Choose between a quiet float by beautiful farmland, forests and towering cliffs interspersed with Class I & II rapids – perfect for a family outing – and more-challenging runs in the mountains.

 Fishermen come from everywhere to fish the famous trophy trout section of the Watauga River – more here.
+And the easily-accessed Doe River Fishing Trail is earning a reputation for native brown trout and rainbows.

 For more information: